 A database management system (DBMS) is a collection of related data and associated programs that access, manipulate, protect and manage data.
+What's the purpose of DBMS

-What's the purpose of DBMS?
+What's the purpose of DBMS

-The main purpose of a DBMS is to provide a reliable, persistent data storage facility, and mechanism for efficient and convenient data access and retrieval.
+- The main purpose of a DBMS is to provide a reliable, persistent data storage facility, and mechanism for efficient and convenient data access and retrieval.
+Persistence (review) - Persistence is defined as objects that outlive the programs which created them. - Persistent object stores do not support query or interactive user interface facilities, as found in a fully supported DBMS or OODBMS.

-Persistence (review)

-Persistence is defined as objects that outlive the programs which created them.

-• Persistent object stores do not support query or interactive user interface facilities, as found in a fully supported DBMS or OODBMS.